Charge-conserving equilibration of quantum Hall edge states: Introduction

-At any finite distance $L$ only low energy excitations are protected by the charge conservation from the equilibration, while high energy states most likely equilibrate quite soon after the injection of the current.
-In this Letter we propose an effective way to account such equilibrium states in the overall equilibration process, based on the transmission line model \cite{Stabler}, which is closely related to the Caldeira-Leggett model of dissipative quantum systems \cite{Leggett}.
+From this analysis it follows, that at any finite distance $L$ only low energy excitations are protected by the charge conservation from the equilibration, as the assumption of equilibrium breaks at zero (or sufficiently low) frequencies.
+The high energy states most likely equilibrate quite soon after the injection of the current.
+In this paper we propose an effective way to account such equilibrium states in the overall equilibration process, based on the transmission line model \cite{Stabler}, which is closely related to the Caldeira-Leggett model of dissipative quantum systems \cite{Leggett}.
 We present the unknown part of the system that is weakly coupled to the edge state and equilibrates it as a set of locally equilibrium reservoirs (see Fig.\ \ref{fig:two}).
 Coupling to these reservoirs leads also to the dissipation and relaxation of edge states, confirmed experimentally \cite{Bocquillon2013}.
 We conjecture, that the details of a particular equilibration mechanism do not affect the universality of the equilibration process under the constraint of the requirement of the charge and energy conservation.
 Taking advantage of the simplicity of our model, we derive the asymptotic behavior of the electron distribution function at long distances $L$ from the injection point and demonstrate that its deviation from the eventual equilibrium state scales as $1/\sqrt{L}$, i.e., the characteristic equilibration length is infinite.
 Throughout the paper, we set $|e|=\hbar=k_B=1$.
+The details of calculations as well as exact numerical evaluations supporting our theory are presented in appendixes.